If you wish to report a noise complaint please use the online reporting form

 - No working on Sundays or Bank Holidays.

-Noise related work outside these hours would only be permitted if the operator could justify this work eg. necessary for health and safety reasons.
+This does not mean that work cannot take place on construction sites outside of these hours, only that it must not cause noise - so painting or other quiet activities could happen if the planning permission allows.
+Noise related work outside these hours would only be permitted if the operator could justify this work eg necessary for health and safety reasons.
 In addition, we would seek to ensure that construction work is conducted using what is termed 'best practical means'.
-This would include regular maintenance of equipment so that plant does not rattle and squeak, using sound reduced plant, eg using electric powered tools in place of diesel powered etc. We also monitor construction activities to minimise pollution dust and other nuisances.
+This would include regular maintenance of equipment so that plant does not rattle and squeak, using sound reduced plant, e.g using electric powered tools in place of diesel powered etc. We also monitor construction activities to minimise pollution dust and other nuisances.

 Noise at Work